 But what India is doing and planning at policy level

 As per the current research statistics, the food processing economy is expected to be around $3.3 trillion (Allied Market Research, 2015) in revenue by 2020 with India and China expected to show significant market growth.
-The same is seen with the packaging industry with India estimated to be one of the top two markets.
+The same is seen in the packaging industry in India estimated to be one of the top two markets.
 How is it possible?
-India has been a food culture, when world was inventing weapons we were experimenting with food (and music).
-The diverse range of fresh food innovations over thousands of years, recipes shared across generation are matter of our pride.
+India has been a food culture when the world was inventing weapons we were experimenting with food (and music).
+The diverse range of fresh food innovations over thousands of years, recipes shared across generation is matter of our pride.
 We eat fresh, we eat well and are a beacon of hope, the melting pot of the world.

-What changed, why our markets are suddenly filled with pesticide riddled produces, why food has stopped tasting the same as ten year ago?
-Why diabetes cases in India have doubled since year 2000?
+What changed, why our markets are suddenly filled with pesticide riddled produces, why food has stopped tasting the same as ten years ago?
+Why have diabetes cases in India doubled since the year 2000?
 (SA Kaveeshwar, 2014)